 Before we started our journey, everything was checked and replaced if needed so we wouldn’t have any problems – we didn’t so far.
 The van itself is very reliable, in good condition and works very neat.
-There are only two minor problems: 1. the back doors got a small hit from a tree, so they don’t close properly – it is better to fix it, but can be used like this.
-2. The engine has an electric security system, which supposed to cut the fuel pump in case of a collision.
-For some reason, it is too sensitive, so sometimes it turns on randomly, and slows the van down.
-This disappears after a few minutes and also if you stop, there’s a button in the engine bay which turns it off.
-This is only a comfort problem, not serious or dangerous, but probably it is better to fix it later.
+There is one minor problem: the back doors got a small hit from a tree, so they don’t close properly – it is better to fix it, but can be used like this.

 Also there are plenty of equipment included in the van: plates, tools, extra wheel, alarm system, pillows, sheets, storage boxes, kitchen equipment, useful gadgets.
 Almost everything we used for the conversion has been bought new and had (or still has) guarantee on it.

 price: 10.900 €

 This home is perfect for a couple who wants to travel around Europe and Morocco.
 It is well tested, carefully built and was loved very much, we already miss her.
 Debella could be used immediately or after a few weeks of work you can add some personal touch and modify it easily to your own taste.
 You could see more about our journey on the blog or our Facebook page.